JudzinBaranovsky/spring-boot-cd-skeleton/README.md

 ```

 Alternatively, simply run the main class from the IDE and specify the above environment variables (the secrets file must be an absolute path).

+### E2E tests
+These need to be adjusted against the actual API changes.

 ## Prerequisites
 1. Docker daemon and Docker Compose CLI.